 Botanicals is an organic skincare brand whose aim is to provide a range of personal care products which are as close to nature as possible.
 I saw a few beauty bloggers mentioning this brand before and I read some good reviews about the brand, therefore I was really excited about trying their Mandarin & Chamomile Hydrating Mist* which they kindly sent to me to try.
 This is the first time I tried one of their products and I wasn’t disappointed.

-Although it says on the bottle that the toner is suitable for normal and sensitive skin, it is actually also suitable for combination skin (they mention this on their website).
-If you have an extra dry or mature skin you will be probably better off trying their Rose & camellia hydrating mist.
+The toner is suitable for normal and sensitive skin, but also for combination skin.
+If you have an extra dry or mature skin you will be probably better off trying their Nourish Hydrating Mist.

-I’ve been using the toner in the morning before applying the make up and in the evening to remove the last traces of make up and dirt after the shower.
-It has slight yellowish colour to it (see the picture) as opposed to some other toners I used in the past which had neutral colours.
-The only downside to this is when you are removing the last traces of make up, you can’t see very well the traces you’ve just removed.
-Not a big problem, I trust it still does the job and what’s more important for me is that it doesn’t cause my skin to break out, which is why I would definitely use it again.
+I’ve been using Botanicals’ toner in the morning before applying the makeup and in the evening to remove the last traces of makeup and dirt after the shower.
+It has a slight yellowish colour to it (see the picture) as opposed to some other toners that I used in the past which had neutral colours.
+The only downside to this is when you are removing the last traces of makeup, you can’t see very well the grime you’ve just removed.
+Not a big problem, I trust it still does the job and what’s more important to me is that it doesn’t cause my skin to break out, which is why I would definitely use it again.

 Have you used any of Botanicals’ products before and what was your experience?